Dispersal

 ⓘ Information card

-To begin with, if you have nowhere to live, you will usually be placed in temporary “initial accommodation” by the Home Office.
-This used to usually be a hostel with other people seeking asylum, but the Home Office are now mainly accommodating people in hotels and other emergency accommodation.
+To begin with, if you have nowhere to live, you will usually be placed in temporary initial accommodation by the Home Office (called ‘section 98 support’).
+This might be a hostel or a hotel, where you will be housed with other people seeking asylum.
 You should be provided with food, and a small amount of money for essential living expenses.

-To learn more about this, and what can happen to the amount of support you receive from the Home Office if you start working, read our Toolkit page about Asylum Support.
+To learn more about asylum support and dispersal, and what can happen to the amount of support you receive from the Home Office if you start working, read our Toolkit page about Asylum Support.

 ⚠️ Problem card

-You have applied for asylum accommodation from the Home Office because you don’t have anywhere to live.
-You are placed in initial accommodation, then dispersed to a shared flat in a town where you don’t know anyone.
+You have applied for asylum accommodation from the Home Office because you do not have anywhere to live.
+You are placed in initial accommodation for a few months, then dispersed to a shared flat in a town where you don’t know anyone.

 ⚠️ Problem card